ulisesojeda/dictionary_map/README.md

 =======================

-Apply a map-like function over a Python dictionary and return a new dictionary with the same keys and its values evaluated.
+Apply a map-like function over a Python dictionary and return a new dictionary with the same keys and its values mapped.

 ## Installation
 `$ pip install dict-map`